Economic Development at Sebastian Airport

-The Sebastian Municipal Airport completed construction of Hanger B which was dedicated on October 8, 2011.
+The Sebastian Municipal Airport completed the construction of Hanger B which was dedicated on October 8, 2011.

-Below is a drawing showing the areas available for new building construction and location of existing facilities.
-The new infrastructure includes access roads and taxiways, water, sewer, underground electric service, street lighting and telecommunications.
+Below is a drawing showing the areas available for new building construction and the location of existing facilities.
+The new infrastructure includes access roads and taxiways, water, sewer, underground electric service, street lighting, and telecommunications.